nmproduction/DLIM/README.md

  2. in the GUI select a input image form the images folder in the same directory and the corresponding labels

 ## Stochastic Image Net
 In order to produce stochasticity in the generated images after having trained a definite network we kept dropout enabled even when testing.
 For that we use the model stochastic_model.py Furthermore we increased the dropout strength from 0.5 to 0.95 by changing line 456 and 566 in models/networks.py.
-This will have an effect on the previous results and should be reset to 0.5 in order to obtain similar values.
+This should be repeated to reproduce the results.
 To train the stochastic model we run
 ```
 python ./train.py --dataroot ./datasets/facades --model stochastic --name stoch --direction BtoA
 python ./test.py --dataroot ./datasets/facades --direction BtoA --model stochastic --name stoch